MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 > [!TIP]
 > See [Appendix A](#appendix-a-extract-appusermodelids-from-installed-apps) for instructions on obtaining the AppUserModelID for other apps installed on Surface Hub.

-1. On a separate PC, copy the default Surface Hub Start layout XML into a text editor:
+1. On a separate PC, copy the the following into a text editor:

+### Default Surface Hub Start layout XML

 ```xml
 <LayoutModificationTemplate Version="1" xmlns="http://schemas.microsoft.com/Start/2014/LayoutModification">